voltrb/docs/en/docs/volt_time.md

 # => 2015-10-21 18:30:00 UTC
 ```

-It is also possible to instantiate a VoltTime from a UTC time, using the `:utc` symbol as the first parameter.
+It is also possible to initialize a VoltTime from a UTC time, using the `:utc` symbol as the first parameter.

 ```ruby
 t = VoltTime.new(:utc, 2015, 10, 21, 11, 30, 00)
 # => 2015-10-21 11:30:00 UTC
 ```

-A VoltTime object can also be instantiated in a couple of other ways.
+A VoltTime object can also be initialized in a couple of other ways.
 First it can be created from the number of seconds past
 the epoch (1 January 1970 00:00:00) like this:

 ```ruby